 Initially skeptical about this school and San Francisco public schools in general we now could not be more pleased with the education our grandchildren are getting.
 Most important is the positive attitude about the school that we see every time we come.
 The kids and teachers all have smiles on their faces both before and after the school day.
 Credit has to be given to the principal teaching staff and the PTA for creating and fostering this culture.

 Parks (Rosa) Elementary School is a public elementary school in San Francisco.
 The principal of Parks (Rosa) Elementary School is Paul David Jacobsen, who can be contacted at email@example.com.
-390 students attend Parks (Rosa) Elementary School and identify mostly as Filipino; Unspecified; and Black, non-Hispanic.
-28% of the Parks (Rosa) Elementary School students have "limited English proficiency."
+390 children attend Parks (Rosa) Elementary School and identify primarily as Filipino; Unspecified; and Black, non-Hispanic.
+28% of the Parks (Rosa) Elementary School students are "limited in English proficiency."
 65% of the 390 students here are paying reduced lunch prices.
-The ratio of students to teachers at Parks (Rosa) Elementary School is 16:1.
+The student to teacher ratio at Parks (Rosa) Elementary School is 16:1.
 Montessori House of Children School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Theater drama

 - Martial arts self defense

 |Native Hawaiian or Other Pacific Islander||0.3%||56447%|

 |Students eligible for free or reduced-price lunch program||65%||56%|

 Our daughter will be entering 5th grade this year with her twin brothers entering 4th grade.
 Rosa Parks has changed completely since we entered six years ago thanks to our dedicated principal teachers and sensei.
 This school not only teaches our children about their Japanese language and culture but they get first-hand experience on how diverse this city is.
 We also have the best group of families who want to see their children thrive in school!